Category Archives: Microsft

 Revision Note: V1.0 (May 10, 2016): Bulletin published.

-Summary: This security update resolves a vulnerability in Microsoft Windows.
-The vulnerability could allow remote code execution if a user opens a specially crafted Journal file.
+Summary: This security update resolves vulnerabilities in Microsoft Windows.
+The most severe of the vulnerabilities could allow remote code execution if a user opens a specially crafted document or visits a specially crafted website.
 Users whose accounts are configured to have fewer user rights on the system could be less impacted than users who operate with administrative user rights.